vaidehi134/maker-s-hub/README.md

 ## Project Description

 Maker's Hub is a platform that connects clients with skilled crafters to create custom furniture and handmade items.
-Clients can post their requests, and crafters can submit proposals, complete projects, and receive payments securely.
+Clients can post their requests, and crafters can submit proposals, complete projects, and receive payment confirmation.

 ## How to Install & Run